A brief presentation of the course

 NGOs have been innovative in testing new solutions to old problems.
 What are the limitations to making these new solutions regional or national policies, and thereby expanding the impact of local experience?

-Resources and tools for further information
+tools for further information and learning

 Before session 1: You should take the introductory tour to the Web platform that will be used during the course.